l1onsun/snake_di/Readme.md

     async def run(self): ...

 ```
-The main concept in `pure_di` is `Provider` (and `AsyncProvider` if we need async),
+The main concept of `pure_di` is `Provider` (and `AsyncProvider` if we need async).
-witch contains rules on how to construct components.
-Rules (or factories) are callables, with type annotated arguments.
-They can be included to the provider using `provider.include_factory` method.
+Providers consist of factories - callables that build components.
+Factories are included to the provider using `provider.include_factory` method.
-Factory return type should be specified using either by return annotation, either by setting service_type argument.
-More details about providers see [#Providers](#Providers)
+All factory arguments should be annotated.
+And return type should be specified either by return annotation, or by `service_type` argument (see example below).

-Let's create an AsyncProvider in `provider.py` file:
+Let's create an `AsyncProvider` for our services in `provider.py` file:

 ```python
 # provider.py